Ekedahl-Oort and Newton strata for Shimura varieties of PEL type

 \begin{theorem} Let $G$ and $\mu$ be the reductive $\ZZ_p$-group and the minuscule cocharacter associated with a Shimura-PEL-datum and let $b\in B(G_{\QQ_p}, \mu)$.
 Then there exists an $x\in \widetilde W$ such that $x\in b$ is fundamental and such that $x\in W\mu'$ for some minuscule coweight $\mu'$. \end{theorem}

 In particular, $x$ satisfies condition (\ref{eqstar}).
 The theorem and its proof are a refinement of a corresponding but slightly weaker statement for split groups, cf. \cite{trunc1}, Theorem 6.5.

 For the proof of the theorem we may assume that we are in one of the cases (AL), (AU), or (C) of Remark~\ref{CasesOB}.
 As a preparation of the proof we construct an explicit representative of $b$.
 Let $\nu\in X_*(T)_{\mathbb{Q},\rm dom}$ be the dominant Newton point of $b$ and let $M_b$ be its centralizer.
-There is a standard Levi subgroup $M$ of $G_{\QQ_p}$ which is minimal among those Levi subgroups of $G_{\QQ_p}$ that are defined over $\mathbb{Q}_p$ and contain an element $b'\in M(L)\cap b$ whose $M$-dominant Newton point is equal to $\nu$.
+There is a standard parabolic subgroup of $G_{\QQ_p}$ whose Levi subgroup $M$ containing $T$ is minimal among those Levi subgroups of $G_{\QQ_p}$ that are defined over $\mathbb{Q}_p$ and contain an element $b'\in M(L)\cap b$ whose $M$-dominant Newton point is equal to $\nu$ (compare \cite{ckv}, Section 3.1).
 In other words, $b$ is superbasic in $M$.
-For properties of superbasic elements compare \cite{GHKR1}~Section~5.9, see also \cite{ckv}.
-The adjoint group $M^{\ad}$ is then isomorphic to a product of groups of the form $\Res_{F_i/\mathbb{Q}_p}PGL_{n_i}$ for some finite unramified extension $F_i$ of $\mathbb{Q}_p$ and some $n_i$.
-Using the explicit form of the groups $G$ associated with Shimura PEL-data (Remark~\ref{StructureG}) one obtains that $M$ is of the form
+By \cite{ckv}, Lemma 3.1.2 the adjoint group $M^{\ad}$ is then isomorphic to a product of groups of the form $\Res_{F_i/\mathbb{Q}_p}PGL_{n_i}$ for some finite unramified extension $F_i$ of $\mathbb{Q}_p$ and some $n_i$.
+Using this together with the explicit form of the groups $G$ associated with Shimura PEL-data (Remark~\ref{StructureG}) one obtains that $M$ is of the form

 where $M_i = \Res_{F_i/\mathbb{Q}_p}\GL_{n_i}$ for some unramified extension $F_i$ of $\QQ_p$ and some $n_i \geq 1$ and where $M'_0$ is either isomorphic to $\GG_{m,\QQ_p}$ (in Case~(AL) or if in the isocrystal corresponding to $\rho(b)$ ($\rho\colon G_{\QQ_p} \mono \GL(V_{\QQ_p})$ the standard representation) the multiplicity of the simple isocrystal with slope $1/2$ is even) or where $M'_0$ sits in a non-split exact sequence